-1. In the cluster assignment step, each data point is assigned to the nearest centroid.
-The distance to the centroid is often calculated as Euclidean distance.
+- 1. In the cluster assignment step, each data point is assigned to the nearest centroid.
+The distance to the centroid is often calculated as Euclidean distance. - 2.
+In the update step, new cluster centroids are calculated based on the data points assigned to the clusters in the previous step.